 It isn’t snowing here in Florida but we did have our first cold snap.
-All the winter coats, hats, and gloves have my little ones daydreaming of snowflakes.
+All the winter coats, hats, and gloves have my little ones daydreaming of snowflakes, so I decided we’d try a new snowflake art project.
 One afternoon after school we decided to make some snowflakes of our own using the classic marble painting technique we’ve used before to make fish art.

 We used paper to make our snowflakes, but you could also use coffee filters.
 I wasn’t sure how the lightweight coffee filters would stand up to the shaving cream mixture.

 If you’ve never made paper snowflakes follow these simple steps to get started.

 - Fold paper square in half, then in half again.
 Fold a third time diagonally so you have a triangle. (see top 2 pictures below)

 - Cut designs out of the triangle sides (see bottom left picture)

 - Unfold to reveal snowflake shape (see bottom right picture)

 Cutting snowflakes is great fine motor practice, but it’s hard work for little hands.
 They may need some help, or they might like taking breaks in between cutting.
 We worked as a team to cut a variety of shapes and sizes.

 Then we sprayed shaving cream into a large glass baking pan (any washable tray will work).
 Choose your coloring based on your own preferences.
 You may already have liquid food coloring or gel food coloring, and those work well.
 However, they aren’t washable so you’ll need to be careful to wear play clothes.
 Any coloring on hands will wash off after a bit.
 If you prefer a washable method then liquid watercolors are your best option.

 We had some neon gel food coloring on hand, so we used that.
 We started with just two colors to avoid making a big batch of black or brown snowflakes.